daviddcs/nttr/Docs/ACP/ACP.md

 ## ACP MAP
 ### [NTTR Combat Flite Overlay Download](/NavAids/NTTR_LFE_CF_BASE.cf)

+## Tanker Operations
+All AAR tracks are flown at ,500FT.
+Exercise caution when rejoining with a tanker operating within an MRR.
+IMC rejoins must be performed under radar control.

+## Killboxes
+No killbozes in effect.

 ## MRR (Minimum Risk Routes)
 All MRR transits are to be flown at 1 000FT intervals.
 Altitude transitions within MRR is prohibited.